Summer Programs Frequently Asked Questions

 - Submit the Admission Decision Reply Form;

-- Upload the Enrollment contract signed by all parents/guardians with legal guardianship;
+- Upload the Enrollment Contract signed by all parents with legal guardianship/legal guardians;

 - Pay the non-refundable deposit, as applicable.